 Good to know: Hotels on the Lido are usually cheaper than those in the historic center of Venice, yet are still very convenient for seeing all the main sights of Venice.
 Of course, there are some luxurious resorts here that will be just as pricey as the 5* hotels in the city center…

-It might be worth considering staying on the island if you are visiting Venice in summer or for a longer vacation.
+It might be worth considering staying on the island if you are visiting Venice in the summer or for a longer vacation.
 It’s also a great place to stay if traveling with children and looking for somewhere with room to play and beach access.

 TIP: Many of the beaches here require you to pay for sunbeds and can be busy, particularly at peak times.
 The beaches at either end of the Lido are free and much quieter (although the one to the south at Alberoni is a naturist beach).
 Alternatively, head to the beach run by Venezia Spiagge along Lungomare D’Annunzio, which offers discounts after 3 pm.